January 2014- Another note from the author...

 About the Author

 Hello, my name is William Alcott.
-I am currently employed as Business Development Manager at Dassault Systemes Simulia. in Toronto, Ontario, Canada.
+I am currently employed as Sales Manager at Dassault Systemes Simulia. in Toronto, Ontario, Canada.
 As you may have guessed, my interests include aviation history and scale modelling.
 I build mostly 1:72 scale aircraft of the Vietnam wars, though I have been known to build the odd bit of armour.
 Please email me at will_alcott(at)yahoo.com with any and all comments regarding this site.
 Thank you for your patronage.

 Back to the Top